Miss Maine USA

 Maine has placed nine times at Miss USA.
 In 2006, Katee Stearns made the semi-finals, becoming the fifth woman from Maine and the first since 1977 to make the cut.
-In 2010, Katie Whittier became the first delegate from Maine to reach the top five, finishing 4th runner up.
-In 2011, Ashley Marble became Maine's first consecutive placement.
+In 2010, Katie Whittier became the first delegate from Maine to reach the top five, finishing 4th runner-up.

-Three Miss Maine USAs were former Miss Maine Teen USA titleholders, who competed at Miss Teen USA.
-One also competed at Miss America.
+Five Miss Maine USAs were former Miss Maine Teen USA titleholders, who competed at Miss Teen USA.
+Two also competed at Miss America.

-Juliana Morehouse of Portland was crowned Miss Maine USA 2023 on November 20, 2022 at Portland Marriott at Sable Oaks in Portland.
-She will represent Maine for the title of Miss USA 2023.
+Shelby Howell of Bangor was crowned Miss Maine USA 2025 on May 11, 2025, at Portland Marriott at Sable Oaks in Portland.
+She represented Maine at Miss USA 2025.